 When are deliveries made?

 - Deliveries are made once a week, on Friday mornings.

 - You may make specific or general requests for materials.
 For example, some patrons ask for specific titles each week, and others request three mysteries per week and we select the titles.

 - There is no charge for this service.

-- Customers do not receive late fines for overdue materials.
+- Customers do not receive late fees for overdue materials.

 - Replacement fees are charged for lost items.